hashicorp/vault/website/source/api/secret/aws/index.html.md

 ## Configure Lease

-This endpoint configures lease settings for the AWS secret backend.
+This endpoint configures lease settings for the AWS secrets engine.
 It is optional, as there are default values for `lease` and `lease_max`.

 | Method   | Path                         | Produces               |